MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 ## Set up a basic web app

-For the sake of simplicity, use the Visual Studio [Node.js and Express app][VisualStudioNodeJsTutorial] template to create a basic, `localhost` web app that serves up an `index.html` page.
+For the sake of simplicity, use the Visual Studio [Node.js and Express app][VisualStudioNodeJsTutorial] template to create `localhost` web app that serves up an `index.html` page.
 Imagine this as a placeholder for the compelling, full-featured web app that you are developing as a PWA.

 1. Launch Visual Studio, and start a new project.
     *   **File** > **New** > **Project...**